Are you trying to figure out what lens is best for insect photography?

 The time-honored tradition of macro photography has never been easier or more accessible than when using the Sigma 105mm calibrated DSLR Macro Lens!

 An optics expert with 45 years of experience working in clinical laboratories, Drs.
 Kow shared his knowledge of lens technologies by leading a team at Sigma that designed the series from its inception.

-He personally listened to customers in developing specifications that would respond to their needs for detailed imaging applications, including medical, scientific research, and forensics, which require high resolution and extended depth of field.
+He listened to customers develop specifications that would respond to their needs for detailed imaging applications, including medical, scientific research, and forensics, which require high resolution and extended depth of field.

-While maintaining minimal distortion throughout all ranges on focal lengths available within this class profile.
+While maintaining minimal distortion throughout all ranges of focal lengths available within this class profile.

-Your documentary photo project will soon have a new hit by using this fantastic camera lens.
+Using this fantastic camera lens, your documentary photo project will soon have a new hit.
 Its excellent resolution and sharpness allow you to get up close and personal with your subject.

-You’ll be able to capture clear, vivid images of minuscule creatures such as butterflies, ladybugs, or fireflies in their natural habitat without disturbing them at all!
+You’ll be able to capture clear, vivid images of minuscule creatures such as butterflies, ladybugs, or fireflies in their natural habitat without disturbing them!

 It is perfect for those who enjoy studying insects and want to record their findings in glorious detail.

-This lens is designed to provide a powerful macro capability in the context of working with full-frame digital SLRs.
+This lens provides a powerful macro capability in working with full-frame digital SLRs.

 When used with most APS-c sensors, it turns into a high-quality 150mm macro lens.